FAQ

 If there is a problem, how can my camper reach me?

 Campers are never allowed to call home, and there is no direct line parents can call to reach camp.
 If there is an emergency at home, you can contact us by phone.
-We check that line at least four times every day while camp is in session.
+We check this phone daily while camp is in session.
 If there is an emergency at camp, you will be notified immediately.
-Otherwise, the only line of communication is mail.
+Otherwise, the only line of communication is snail mail.

-I want to visit my daughter at camp.
+I want to visit my camper at camp.
 When can I do this?

 Two Sentinels does not allow family members to visit campers during the session.
-If you would like to see the camp and stay for a meal, you can volunteer to be a Bus Chaperone.
+If you would like to see the camp and stay for a meal, you can volunteer to be a Bus Chaperone or Precamp Supervisor.
 You can also come visit the camp during Work Party.
 Otherwise, we ask that parent-camper contact be kept strictly to mail.
 It's important to your child's experience and independence at camp.

 Which sessions are 2-session units offered?